 - 9. CILEx Regulation has defined the technical knowledge requirements for Employment in the Employment Specialist Pathway (to access, click here) - 10.
 CILEx Regulation accredits academic qualifications which meet our technical knowledge requirements to become a Chartered Legal Executive (Employment). - 11.
-The qualification that meet these requirements is: - CILEX Professional Qualification (CPQ) please click here; - 12.
+The qualification that meet these requirements is: - CILEX Professional Qualification (CPQ) please click here; - Datalaw Level 6 Law and Practice Diploma please click here. - 12.
 If you hold this qualification, you will be able to demonstrate your technical knowledge by providing CILEx Regulation with a certified copy of your qualification certificate (or equivalent evidence). - 13.
 If you do not hold this qualification but hold an alternative qualification, you may still meet the requirements.
 Please refer to the Recognition of Prior Legal Qualifications Policy (to access, click here) for more information.